Man talking to female doctor about penis shrinkage

 • The average circumference of a flaccid penis: about 3.7 inches

-Age - Aging is one of the most common factors behind shrinking.
+Age: Aging is one of the most common causes of penis shrinking.
 Here’s why it happens:

 Another condition tied to excess weight gain is buried penis, where the penis becomes partially or entirely surrounded by excess skin or fat.
-This can make urination difficult (such as spraying with urination or dribbling) and reduce function during intercourse.
+This can lead to:

-Fewer nocturnal erections caused by diminished blood flow also contribute to a lack of elasticity in the penile tissue.
+Fewer nocturnal erections caused by reduced blood flow also contribute to a lack of elasticity in the penile tissue.

-Uncontrolled medical conditions - Poorly managed conditions like hypertension (high blood pressure) and diabetes are significant contributors to erectile dysfunction (ED) and shrinkage.
+Uncontrolled medical conditions: Poorly managed medical conditions like hypertension (high blood pressure) and diabetes are significant contributors to erectile dysfunction and shrinkage.

-• Hypertension damages blood vessels, limiting the blood supply to the penis.
+• High blood pressure damages blood vessels, limiting the blood supply to the penis.

 • Type 2 diabetes affects both blood vessels and nerves, leading to noticeable changes in size and function if left unchecked.